Sanofi, Regeneron sue Amgen to protect eczema drug from patent claims

 The suit came two months after a federal judge in Delaware blocked Sanofi and Regeneron from selling Praluent because it was found to infringe Amgen's Repatha patent.
 Praluent was allowed to remain on the market during the appeals process.

-Sanofi and Regeneron argue they have spent hundreds of millions of dollars developing Dupixent, which earned breakthrough therapy designation from the U.S. Food and Drug Administration.
+Sanofi and Regeneron argue they have spent hundreds of millions of dollars developing Dupixent.

 The injectable drug, known chemically as dupilumab, is seen as a critically important future growth driver for both companies, with annual sales forecast to exceed US$5 billion by 2023, according to Thomson Reuters data.

 The companies have called Dupixent a "game-changer" in moderate-to-severe atopic dermatitis, a type of eczema that causes extreme itching.
-The lawsuit said plans were underway to begin selling Dupixent as soon as it wins FDA approval, a decision due next week.
+The lawsuit said plans were under way to begin selling Dupixent as soon as it wins approval from the U.S. Food and Drug Administration, a decision due next week.

 The patent at issue in the lawsuit was issued to Amgen in the 2000s, when it was attempting to develop an asthma treatment.
 Amgen abandoned development of the drug following disappointing results, the lawsuit said.

-"We took this proactive step to protect the value of our innovative therapy Dupixent and ensure access of this important medicine for physicians and patients," Sanofi said in a statement, adding that it seeks a court declaration that its development, manufacturing, sale, promotion and related activities for Dupixent do not infringe a patent held by Amgen.
+"We took this proactive step to protect the value of our innovative therapy Dupixent and ensure access of this important medicine for physicians and patients," Sanofi said in a statement on Tuesday.

 The case is Sanofi-Aventis U.S. LLC et al v.
 Amgen Inc et al, U.S. District Court, District of Massachusetts, No. 17-cv-10465.

-(Reporting by Nate Raymond in Boston; additional reporting by Bill Berkrot in New York; Editing by Andrew Hay)
+(Reporting by Nate Raymond in Boston; Additional reporting by Bill Berkrot in New York; Editing by Andrew Hay and Frances Kerry)

 - Reuters